 Again, the digital experience has grown and, again, tools need to evolve to meet the needs of the next phase of digital.
 In the content space, this means we are in the third generation of content solutions — one that is focused on offering many relevant experiences to your visitors in a connected conversation that spans the entire customer lifecycle.

 So how do we get there?
 By leveraging big data and intelligent algorithms to show the self-progressive paths real people are taking — beyond a prescribed customer journey.
 These constantly learning systems help your marketers deliver the most helpful content at the right point in each path.
 This backbone of AI-driven personalization enables the real people behind your business to understand the intent of your customers and deliver, at scale, a personal content experience across channels, devices, and business teams.

 It’s time for the enterprise to move beyond prescriptive journeys and to help visitors in a way that’s just as flexible as their real lives are.
-On May 4th, at BloomReach Connect in NYC, we are pleased to debut what we believe is the platform to do just that.
+On June 29th, at BloomReach Connect in London, we are pleased to showcase what we believe is the platform to do just that.
 BloomReach Experience takes the heart of Hippo’s open CMS, and infuses it with BloomReach’s leading machine learning intelligence, leveraging data to enable you to understand and connect with your customers, ultimately driving acquisitions, loyalty, and building digital empathy.

-Join us May 4th in NYC for more about this exciting new phase of digital experience.
+Join us June 29th in London for more about this exciting new phase of digital experience.
 Can’t wait to see you there.